ValeLang/Vale/docs/concurrency/VirtualThreads.md

 Luckily, stack switching won't be a problem, since we implemented it as part of the Fearless FFI prototype.
 We can also in theory reuse Go's context switching, or Google's cooperative OS thread switching mechanisms.

+# Ideas

+Could we add preempting by having a fenced read of a thread-local `preempt` boolean in:

+ * In the recursion thunk
+ * In loop conditions
+ * Virtual call thunks

+We might not even need it to be fenced, if there's a guarantee that the write will _eventually_ be visible to this thread's nonatomic read, but I'm not sure things work like that.

 # More Resources

 [User-space cooperative multitasking](https://brennan.io/2020/05/24/userspace-cooperative-multitasking/) (used for the fearless FFI prototype, in fact)